Thursday 25 August 2022

 The ability to self-learn is only altruistic in a space that can't allow for the commodification of that learning.
 A Christian in a theological library is only learning about God.
 But a Christian who has that theological library.
 At next to no cost, because it's been turned into an app.
 That Christian is in a different place.
 When that Christian isn't writing in a journal but is instead making videos to process what he learns.
 That Christian is now dealing in influence.
 And the internet loves its influencers.

 We will be wading into this pool of Self Learning and Influence more and more.
 The internet is here and as most feared here to stay.
-Might as well learn how it works.
+The church might as well learn how it works.

 No comments: